ypaulsen-stat660/course-questions-wiki/week-01-reflections/dha14-stat660.md

 * Question (dha14-stat6660): What are the technologies used for STAT 660?
 * Answer (dha14-stat6660): The technologies used in this course  are GitHub, Blackboard, BayCloud, and Slack.

+[Recipe Hello-world]
+* Question (dha14-stat6660): Why does data null have underscore before and after its name?
+* Answer (dha14-stat6660): the keyword _null_ defines a dataset with no observations and no variables, whereas null with no underscores around it is a dataset with observations and variables.

+[Recipe Fizz Buzz]
+* Question (dha14-stat6660): What does function mod do?
+* Answer (dha14-stat6660): The MOD function returns the remainder from the division of a by q.
 ***